Technical Deep Dive

 /run/osmoda/agentd.sock

-The kernel bridge.
-Gives the AI agent structured access to processes, services, network, filesystem, NixOS config, kernel params, users, and firewall.
+The system bridge.
+Gives the AI agent structured access to processes, services, network, filesystem, NixOS config, sysctl parameters, users, and firewall.
 Append-only hash-chained event log in SQLite.
 Memory system with FTS5 keyword search.
 Agent Card identity (EIP-8004).

 osmoda-keyd